ClearCadence/alfresco_http_activiti_client/README.md

 # alfresco_http_activiti_client
 This Project contains a custom extension amp module which allows APS processes to be called from ACS application.
 The module adds 2 javascript root objects within ACS.
-This is an customised verion of the same client made available by Rui Fernandes in the Alfresco Community.
+This is an customised verion of the same client made available by Rui Fernandes in the Alfresco Community- The addition done here is to allow multiple documents to be uploaded onto a single form field within an APS process.
+The previous implementation allowed one to one mapping between uploaded document and APS form field. i.e. as many form fields would be required to upload corresponding number of documents.